textileio/js-textile/etc/hub.api.md

 // @internal
 export function bucketsArchive(api: GrpcConnection, key: string, options?: ArchiveOptions, ctx?: ContextInterface): Promise<void>;

-// Warning: (ae-internal-missing-underscore) The name "bucketsArchiveInfo" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "bucketsArchives" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @internal
-export function bucketsArchiveInfo(api: GrpcConnection, key: string, ctx?: ContextInterface): Promise<ArchiveInfo>;

-// Warning: (ae-internal-missing-underscore) The name "bucketsArchiveStatus" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal
+// @internal (undocumented)
-export function bucketsArchiveStatus(api: GrpcConnection, key: string, ctx?: ContextInterface): Promise<ArchiveStatus>;
+export function bucketsArchives(api: GrpcConnection, key: string, ctx?: ContextInterface): Promise<Archives>;

 // Warning: (ae-internal-missing-underscore) The name "bucketsArchiveWatch" should be prefixed with an underscore because the declaration is marked as @internal
 //